kubesleeper/kubesleeper/doc/src/annexes/contribute.md

 ### Test locally
 Use `cargo run -- {kubesleeper args}` to run kubesleeper action from your source.

-Check `cargo run -- manual --help` to see the manual action you can do (useful for debug/test works)
+Check `cargo run -- --help` to see the action you can do.

-> [!TIP]
-> See [Dev namespace](#dev-namespace) to install an already pre-configured namespace

 ### build source
-Use `cargo build --release` to build kubesleeper release.
+Use `cargo build --release --target x86_64-unknown-linux-musl` to build kubesleeper release.

 or